http://www.belfasttelegraph.co.uk/opinion/john-pilger-why-the-rise-of-fascism-is-again-the-issue-31040612.html

 Uniting fascism old and new is the cult of superiority.
 "I believe in American exceptionalism with every fibre of my being," said Obama, evoking declarations of national fetishism from the 1930s.

-As the historian Alfred W. McCoy has pointed out, it was the Hitler devotee, Carl Schmitt, who said, "The sovereign is he who decides the exception."
+Carl Schmitt, who said, "The sovereign is he who decides the exception."
 This sums up Americanism, the world's dominant ideology.
 That it remains unrecognised as a predatory ideology is the achievement of an equally unrecognised brainwashing.
 Insidious, undeclared, presented wittily as enlightenment on the march, its conceit insinuates western culture.
 I grew up on a cinematic diet of American glory, almost all of it a distortion.
 I had no idea that it was the Red Army that had destroyed most of the Nazi war machine, at a cost of as many as 13 million soldiers.
 By contrast, US losses, including in the Pacific, were 400,000.
 Hollywood reversed this.

 The difference now is that cinema audiences are invited to wring their hands at the "tragedy" of American psychopaths having to kill people in distant places - just as the President himself kills them.
 The embodiment of Hollywood's violence, the actor and director Clint Eastwood, was nominated for an Oscar this year for his movie, 'American Sniper', which is about a licensed murderer and nutcase.
 The New York Times described it as a "patriotic, pro-family picture which broke all attendance records in its opening days".